UrsaDK/JSONav/README.md

          bundle install
          bundle exec rake install build

-     This would build an unpackaged and unsigned extension in the `JSONav.safariextension` directory of the repository.
+     This will build an unpackaged and unsigned extension in the `JSONav.safariextension` directory of the repository.
 To use it, you would have to:

        - allow the use of unsigned extensions in Safari:
          *Safari Menu > Develop > Allow Unsigned Extensions*